cytosm/cytosm/README.md

 ## Installation

-You can simply use Cytosm as a library in your code (a simple mapping function that given a valid Cypher 'string' returns a valid 'SQL'.
+You can easily use Cytosm as a library in your code (think of it as a simple mapping function that given a valid Cypher 'string' returns a valid 'SQL').

 ## Overview

-A Cypher string goes into several transformations in it journey through Cytsom:
+A Cypher string goes into several transformations in it journey through Cytosm:

-* Parsing (auto generated ANTLR parsed based on OpenCypher EBNF grammar).
+* Parsing: It is an auto-generated ANTLR parser based on OpenCypher EBNF grammar.
 It creates an AST to be used later on.
-* PathFinder navigates the AST, given a graph topology file, in order to make Cypher queries more concrete.
+* PathFinder: It navigates the AST, given a graph topology file (gTop), in order to make Cypher queries more concrete.
-* Cypher2SQL.
-The module where all the magic happens.
+* Cypher2SQL: The module where all the magic happens.

 ### Path Finder

-A set of simple optimisations that try to make Cypher queries more concrete (avoiding the mapper from exploring patterns in the Cypher queries that are logically correct, but impossible in the light of the database Tables that exist in the database).
+A set of simple optimisations that aim to make Cypher queries more concrete.
+It prevents the mapper from exploring path patterns in the Cypher queries that are logically correct, but impossible in the light of the graph model used on top of the relational database.

-This way, the mapping process is simpler and we make SQL queries more efficient.
+With this tool, the mapping process is simpler and we make SQL queries more efficient.

 See [PathFinder](pathfinder/README.md)